 Betrayal trauma is a deeply unsettling and disruptive experience, and its effects can be profound and long-lasting.
-However, whether and how quickly it “goes away” varies from person to person, depending on several factors, including the nature and duration of the betrayal, individual resilience, and the kind of support and therapy they receive.
+Many people wonder, “Does betrayal trauma ever go away?” or “How long does betrayal trauma last?”
+The answers to these questions vary from person to person, depending on several factors, including the nature and duration of the betrayal, individual resilience, and the kind of support and therapy they receive.
 Here’s a deeper look into the healing journey after betrayal trauma:

 -